Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Do You Need an Air Pressure Source?
 (Air Compressor )

-The basic air requirements that a plasma cutter needs are about 4-8 SCFM delivered at 90-120 PSI.
-This is more than enough to enable you to cut 3/8″ to 7/8″ thick steel.
+The basic air requirements for a plasma cutter are about 4-8 SCFM at 90-120 PSI.
+This is more than enough to cut 3/8″ to 7/8″-thick steel.

 The main parts of a cutter are an air compressor and an air drying/filtering system.
 This system is used to provide enough air for the plasma cutter to work properly.

 Power output is also an advantage of cutters with a separate compressor.
 Those with a compressor do not have to boot up the unit or feed it with constant power.
-It may not affect your power bill so much but it certainly affects the potency of a machine.
+It may not affect your power bill so much, but it certainly affects the potency of a machine.

 Power Required, Plate Gauge And Material Thickness